mikf/gallery-dl/docs/options.md

                                 download.
-These can be either a constant value, range, or slice (e.g. '5', '8-20', or '1:24:3') --post-range RANGE          Like '--range', but for posts --chapter-range RANGE       Like '--range', but for child extractors handling manga chapters, external URLs, etc.
+These can be either a constant value, range, or slice (e.g. '5', '8-20', or '1:24:3') --post-range RANGE          Like '--range', but for posts --child-range RANGE         Like '--range', but for child extractors handling manga chapters, external URLs, etc.
     --filter EXPR               Python expression controlling which files to download.
 Files for which the expression